Pre-eclampsia: Diagnostic criteria

-Pre-eclampsia is a progressive disorder and these signs of organ dysfunction are indicative of severe pre-eclampsia.
-A systolic blood pressure ≥160 or diastolic blood pressure ≥110 and/or proteinuria >5g in a 24-hour period is also indicative of severe pre-eclampsia.
+Pre-eclampsia is a progressive disorder, and these signs of organ dysfunction are indicative of severe pre-eclampsia.
+A systolic blood pressure ≥160 or diastolic blood pressure ≥110 and/or proteinuria >5g in 24 hours is also indicative of severe pre-eclampsia.
 Clinically, individuals with severe pre-eclampsia may also present epigastric/right upper quadrant abdominal pain, headaches, and vomiting.
 Severe pre-eclampsia is a significant risk factor for intrauterine fetal death.

 A rise in baseline blood pressure (BP) of 30 mmHg systolic or 15 mmHg diastolic, while not meeting the absolute criteria of 140/90, is important to note but is not considered diagnostic.

 Predictive tests

 There have been many assessments of tests aimed at predicting pre-eclampsia, though no single biomarker is likely to be sufficiently predictive of the disorder.
 Predictive tests that have been assessed include those related to placental perfusion, vascular resistance, kidney dysfunction, endothelial dysfunction, and oxidative stress.
 Examples of notable tests include: